fakemanoan/TFTV-Stylus-Theme/README.md

 global search like vlr.gg (lol) <br>

 # Known Issues
-- Improper scaling (ie 125%, 175%) causes top navbar lines to be weird.
-Nothing I can really do to make this look good (is the same on vlr.gg).
-So dont use 125% scaling, ya dunce!
 - the code is a mess. ill clean it up eventually, promise

 # Credits